Chambers County Vehicle Impound Guide

 How to Find Your Vehicle

-- Check your arrest paperwork: The most direct source of information is the paperwork given to you by the arresting officer at the time of your arrest.
-This documentation should clearly state the name and contact information of the towing company that impounded your vehicle.
+- Check your arrest paperwork: The arresting officer should have provided documentation that includes the name of the towing company that impounded your vehicle.

 What You Need to Retrieve Your Vehicle